Dhegedis/Dhegedis/README.md

 Hexadecimal representation has a base of 16/ has 16 digits. (ex.
 0123456789ABCDEF) 3DecimalConversion.png: the file of putting 198 into Binary representation
 4BinaryConversion: conversion of binary form to decimal form The color being shown is a custom color with the description name "Vivied Violet".
 This color could be problematic because it is a custom color so people would not know the true identity of the color.
+What needs to be considered is people that have color insensitivity.
 #### Operating Systems

 ### Networking